Representation theory of topological full groups of \'etale groupoids and paradoxicality: Amenability and -simplicity of

-The existence of invariant means on Boolean inverse monoids is investigated by Ganna Kudryavtseva, Mark Lawson, Daniel Lenz, and Pedro Resende \cite{MR3448402}, and we will go into detail into the ideas in that work in the next section.
-Additionally in the context of an ample groupoid $\mc G$, Charles Starling \cite{MR3548134} addressed the existence of invariant means on $\mc G^{a}$ in the context of both invariant measures on the base space of $\mc G$ and traces on the reduced $C^{*}$-algebra $C^{*}_{r}(\mc G)$.
+The existence of invariant means on Boolean inverse monoids is investigated by Kudryavtseva, Lawson, Lenz, and Resende \cite{MR3448402}, and we will go into detail into the ideas in that work in the next section.
+Additionally in the context of an ample groupoid $\mc G$, Starling \cite{MR3548134} addressed the existence of invariant means on $\mc G^{a}$ in the context of both invariant measures on the base space of $\mc G$ and traces on the reduced $C^{*}$-algebra $C^{*}_{r}(\mc G)$.